YameenMalik/scripts-for-tweaking-on-chain-values/README.md

 Install packages using `yarn`

+- Create a `.env` file by replicating `.env.example`

-For all the scripts, first set the `env` (TESTNET or DEV) and `market` (BTC-PERP/ETH-PERP) in `.env` file and then run scripts.
-All scripts target the market provided in .env file on the environment specified.
+- For all the scripts, first set the `env` (TESTNET or DEV) and `market` (BTC-PERP/ETH-PERP) in `.env` file and then run scripts.

+- All scripts target the market provided in .env file on the environment specified.

 - Oracle Price: Run `yarn setPrice <price>`